Family-Based Adjustment of Status: A Complete Guide

 Family-Based Adjustment of Status and How We Can Help

 The United States government authorizes a certain number of immigrant visas for family-based categories.
 However, the number of petitions from citizens and permanent residents for their family members is higher than the number of authorized immigrant visas.

-Two categories of family-based immigrant visa categories, including immediate relatives and family preference categories, are authorized under the provisions of United States immigration law.
+Under the provisions of United States immigration laws, two categories of family-based immigrant visa categories, including immediate relatives and family preference categories, are authorized.

 - IR-1: Spouse of a U.S. Citizen